Skip to content

 Note

-The first line of the VTT document must be the keyword WEBVTT, followed by an empty line.
+The first line of the VTT document must contain the keyword WEBVTT, followed by a blank line.

 Note